agkozak/polyglot/README.md

 ## Kubernetes Integration

 If you are using the Polyglot Prompt with `bash` or `zsh`, you may add the Kubernetes context and namespace to your prompt with the add-on package [polyglot-kube-ps1](https://github.com/agkozak/polyglot-kube-ps1).

+## Colors in `pdksh`

+`pdksh` supports the use of color in prompts by allowing the programmer to choose a non-printing character and to use it to delimit color escape sequences.
+In practice, however, there is no one non-printing character that will work perfectly for all operating systems and terminals.
+The Polyglot Prompt defaults to `\021` for NetBSD and OpenBSD and to `\016` for everything else.
+If you want to try using your own non-printing character, you can specify it with the environment variable `POLYGLOT_NP`:

+    POLYGLOT_NP="\016"  # Set this variable to any value you like

+If all else fails, you can set `POLYGLOT_PDKSH_COLORS=0` to disable color entirely in `pdksh`.

 ## Enabling `vi` editing mode in `zsh` and `bash`